jprochazk/dice-roll-eval/README.md

 Built for [supi-core](https://github.com/Supinic/supi-core).

 JS module used for evaluating standard dice notation expressions.
-The module can actually evaluate simple mathematical expressions, with an additional operator, "d".
+The module can actually evaluate simple mathematical expressions, consisting of integers and operators `+`, `-`, `*`, `/`, as well as sub-expressions enclosed in parentheses.
+To (mostly) comply with standard dice notation, an additional operator is implemented: `d`.
 This operator takes the form `AdX` or `dX`, where `A` is the number of rolls of `X`-sided die.

 ### Expression examples